Oak Lawn · Oak Brook · Orland Park

 They weren't.
 They almost never are.
 Every patient who walks into one of our offices has, on average, waited far longer than they should have.
 The least I can do is make the visit worth the wait.

-— Lisa L. Johnson, M.D., U.R.P.S.
+— Lisa L. Johnson, M.D., F.A.C.O.G., U.R.P.S.

 Background & training.